tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/track-java-servers/track-java-servers.md

 In this lab, you will:

-* Install WebLogic Java Server in a managed instance.
+* Install WebLogic server in a managed instance.
-* Deploy a sample Java Web Application in WebLogic Server.
+* Deploy a sample Java Web Application in WebLogic server.
-* Scan running Java Server with deployed Java Application in a managed instance.
+* Scan running Java server with deployed Java Web Application in a managed instance.
-* Verify Java Server scanning.
+* Verify Java server scanning result.

 ### Prerequisites

 * You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
 * You are using an Oracle Linux image on your Managed Instance for this workshop.
 * Access to the cloud environment and resources configured in the previous labs.
-* Familiarity with configuration of WebLogic Server.
+* Familiarity with configuration of WebLogic server.

 ## Task 1: Ensure WebLogic Server is installed and configured.

-1. If you do not have WebLogic server installed and configured in the managed instance, please follow steps:
+1. If you do not have WebLogic server installed and configured in your managed instance, please refer to following steps:
 * [Download WebLogic Server](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html)
 * [Install WebLogic Server](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wlsig/installing-oracle-weblogic-server-and-coherence-software.html#GUID-E4241C14-42D3-4053-8F83-C748E059607A)
 * [Create and Configure WebLogic Domain](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wlsig/creating-and-configuring-weblogic-domain.html#GUID-4AECC00D-782D-4E77-85DF-F74DD61391B4)

-2. Take note of the **path of the created domain** which will be used for deployment of Java Web Application in Task 3.
+2. Take note of the **path of the created domain**  for installed WebLogic server which will be used for deployment of Java Web Application in following **Task 3**.

 ## Task 2: Create Sample Java Web Application